gunnarfandrich/VerilogML/README.md

   python metrics.py -d ip-cores
   ```

 Currently, the script returns a pandas DataFrame.
+The dataframe will be exported as "out.csv" to the working directory upon the script finishing execution.

 This DataFrame is intended to be used in the future to estimate power analysis on RTL designs after a machine learning model is created and trained on collected RTL IPs.

 ## Known Issues and Bugs
 * Testbenches return all zero values (to be expected) in the dataframe